Areas of Expertise:

 Bioenergy, Rational Drug Design, Macromolecules Structure & Interactions, Agro-industrial Byproducts Valorization

-I am currently Associate Professor and Head of Life and Earth-Biochemistry Department at the Faculty of Science at Saint Joseph University of Beirut.
+I am currently Associate Professor and Head of Life and Earth-Biochemistry Department at the Faculty of Sciences at Saint Joseph University of Beirut.
 My main research interests cover rational drug design for crucial therapeutic proteins targets.
 We aim specifically, in a molecular modeling approach, to contribute to fighting diseases such as AIDS, Cancer or Alzheimer's.
 Another major project I am working on consists in the management and the valorization of agro-industrial byproducts and waste.
 Our activities include bioactive compounds extraction and characterization, waste to energy process optimization and public strategies implementation.

 I hope to take part in the construction of healthy global societies, within sustainable development approaches.
 Therefore, I believe our actions and policies should take account of economic, social and environmental aspects in dealing with long-term issues and have to involve various stakeholders at the public and private sector interface.
 Accordingly, being a member of AGYA will allow me to fulfill these objectives, in the best way possible.
 In fact, I consider AGYA an expanded network of excellence where we can learn from others, learn about and grow towards each other.